IcemanEtika/deadlinkz/CONTRIBUTING.md

 You should be good to go after doing this.
 Please refer to README.md for run instructions.

+Alternatively, you can install it using pip install deadlinkz.
+Make sure that you have a venv already setup.
+If you don't, do the following:

+python -m venv dl

+\dl\Scripts\activate.bat

+pip install deadlinkz

 ## Source Code Formatting

 After you make any changes, be sure to run the formatter.
 To do this, use the following command: